cysouw/diathesis/text/c11_infinitive.md

   Er hat mir den Koffer tragen *helfen*.
 :::

 Any lexical verb can be used in this construction as long as the verb can sensibly be conceived as something that can be helped with.
 Other arguments of the lexical verb simply are simply retained.
-However, the *helfen + Infinitiv* construction seems to be dispreffered when the lexical verb has many arguments [@next a,b].
+However, the *helfen+Infinitiv* construction seems to be dispreffered when the lexical verb has many arguments [@next a,b].
 It appears to be more typical of construction with only a single lexical argument [@next c,d].
 Note that this constuction is also typically used without the beneficiary of the helping being expressed, i.e. the agent of the lexical verb is dropped [@next d].

 ::: ex
 - Ich schreibe dir einen Brief.